INCLUDING INFORMATION ON MQA

 In 1887, Emile Berliner invented the technically inferior disk phonograph.
 Since disks are much cheaper to produce, fit nicely in display bins at stores, and can include larger cover art and notes, they became the standard.
 And so began the long history of the recorded music industry being more about consumer convenience and optimal profits than about optimal fidelity.

 The switch from PCM to DSD was no different.
 In the early 1990s, Sony wanted a future-proof, less expensive medium to archive their analog masters.
-In 1995, they concluded that storing a 1-bit signal directly from analog to digital would allow them to output to any conceivable consumer digital format (LOL!).
+In 1995, they concluded that storing a 1-bit signal directly from analog-to-digital would allow them to output to any conceivable consumer digital format (LOL...later I'll explain how Sony screwed the pooch on this decision).
 This new 1-bit technology was achieved by outputting from the monitoring pin on Crystal’s new 1-bit 2.8Mhz Bit Stream DAC chip.

 Later, Sony’s consumer division caught wind of DSD and collaborated with Philips to create the SACD format.
-Of course, from the time the SACD was conceived until the time it came to market, DAC chip manufacturers had advanced from 64fs to a higher 128fs sampling rate and from 1-bit to a higher-resolution 5-bit format.
+Of course, from the time the SACD was conceived until the time it came to market, DAC chip manufacturers had advanced from 64fs to a higher 128fs sampling rate (aka Double-Rate DSD) and from 1-bit to a higher-resolution 5-bit format.
+If the SACD format was DSD128 instead of DSD64 and 5-bits instead of 1-bit it would have made a huge difference in performance.
 Oops.

 Long before the DVD, SACD, or DSD formats were developed, the Bit Stream DAC chip was introduced to the consumer market as a lower-cost alternative to the significantly more expensive R-2R multi-bit DAC chip.
 Bit Stream DAC chips have built-in algorithms to convert PCM input to DSD, which is then converted to analog.
 Once again, the result was a huge cost saving at the expense of fidelity.